 This is a list of commonly asked questions related to Watchla support.
 If think something should be added, please reach out.

-If you run into trouble downloading Watchla from the App Store on your Apple Watch, please contact Apple Support.
+If you run into trouble downloading Watchla from the App Store on your Apple Watch or iOS device, please contact Apple Support.

 Watchla offers complications for many watch faces.
 Here is a helpful guide that details how to add complications to a watch face: https://support.apple.com/guide/watch/customize-the-watch-face-apda6559ad78/watchos

 This indicates that Watchla could not successfully communicate with your vehicle to get current vehicle data.
 This can be caused by numerous things, but its best to ensure that both your vehicle and your Apple Watch have stable and reliable connections to the internet.
 Sometimes vehicles can experience low LTE coverage when parked in certain places like parking garages and metal garages.
 If a 408 status code is indicated in the error, please see 408 for more info.

 This indicates Watchla successfully contacted Tesla servers, however when Tesla servers tried to communicate with your vehicle, your vehicle took too long to respond.
 This issue can be cause, because your vehicle is in deep sleep or it is experiencing difficulties connecting to the internet.

 This means that the request made from Watchla to the Tesla API failed.
 This could be because your Apple Watch is experiencing difficulties connecting to the internet or Tesla's servers are experiencing difficulties.

 Since the introduction of version 2.0 of Watchla, Signing in to Watchla using Authla has been discontinued.